Classifying spaces of finite groups of tame representation type: Hochschild cohomology

-where the left hand side is the Hochschild cohomology of the homology algebra $H_*\fa$, not taking into account any higher structure.
-The right hand side is the Hochschild cohomology of $\fa$, which is described as follows (see \S3 of Getzler and Jones~\cite{Getzler/Jones:1990a}, and Definition~12.6 of Stasheff~\cite{Stasheff:1970a}).
-The bar resolution $\bB(\fa)=\bigoplus_{n\ge 0}\fa^{\otimes(n+2)}$ has a differential defined by
+where the left hand side is the Hochschild cohomology of the homology algebra $H_*\fa$, not taking into account any higher structure, and the right hand side is the Hochschild cohomology of $\fa$ as defined above.
+If some $E^r$ has the property that each graded piece is finite dimensional then the spectral sequence is strongly convergent. \end{theorem} \begin{proof} The filtration of the complex $\Hom_{\fa,\fa}(\bbar_{*}(\fa,\fa,\fa),\fa)$ coming from the double complex $\bbar_{*,*}(\fa,\fa,\fa)$ is the filtration by number of bars.
+This filtration gives rise to the spectral sequence.
+The differentials are determined by the maps $m_i$.
+See Section~5 of~\cite{Benson/Greenlees:2023a} for details, and see Boardman~\cite{Boardman:1999a} for a general discussion of conditional and strong convergence. \end{proof}

-The signs are given by the usual sign rules.
-If the only non-vanishing $m_i$ is $m_2$ then this agrees with the classical notion of Hochschild cohomology of an algebra.
-If $\fa$ is a DG algebra, so the only non-vanishing $m_i$ are $m_1$ and $m_2$, we can think of this as the total complex of the usual double complex defining Hochschild cohomology of a DG algebra.